 The artists also talk about how they felt when they saw the first artistic works they could identify with.
 “I remember seeing a retrospective of Waterhouse in Montreal that really conveyed something to me in terms of women’s representation, unlike some xxx webs like порно 365, I love how it paints light, water, flowers and translucent fabric, I’m thrilled to think about it,” confesses Chloe Wise, who often paints sensual and satirical self-portraits.
-We also.

 Misha Hollenbach talks about large-scale art

 “When I was about ten or eleven years old, I went on a trip to Canberra to visit the Museum of Modern Art, I do not remember the gallery or the bus trip, but what I do remember is seeing a giant painting.
 It was either a work of ‘op art’ in black and white or a giant portrait, surely Chuck Close.
 The painting itself is not the important thing, what left me freaking out is that art could be so great.